BlazeBud/Accept-the-challenge-Task-3/Development of test cases.md

-Functional tests:
+### Functional tests:
 ##### 1. Test for calculating the percentage of correct answers
 __Precondition__
-  * The user has completed the test.
+    The user has completed the test.
 __Steps:__
-  * Complete the test with 10 questions, of which 7 are correct.
+Complete the test with 10 questions, of which 7 are correct.
-  * Check that the percentage of correct answers is displayed (70%).
+Check that the percentage of correct answers is displayed (70%).
 __Expected result:__
-* The user sees the total percentage of correct answers, a list of incorrect answers and recommendations.
+The user sees the total percentage of correct answers, a list of incorrect answers and recommendations.
----
+___
 ##### 2. Test for displaying incorrect answers with explanations
-__condition__
+  __Precondition__
 The test contains incorrect answers.
 __Steps:__
 Complete the test and select 3 incorrect answers.